DignitySAMP/vilt-images/README.md

     - automatically wipe 'dirty' content after 1 hour of inactivity
     - only show uploads to the user who uploaded them
       - make a config setting for this (protect_demo_application)

-  - image tags?
-    - can be used for better 'similar' images?
-    - show as little cards in the design?

   - template
-    - ux friendliness, cta best practices, ...
     - dark mode
-    - responsivity